 Dealing with Failure to File

 In some cases, taxpayers fail to file Form 8938 simply because they are unaware of the requirements or dealt with other extenuating circumstances that made it impossible for them to file it.
 If you can convince the IRS that you were not intentionally withholding information when you failed to file Form 8938, your penalties may be waived.
 However, the IRS will make this decision on a case-by-case basis based on the evidence you submit.

-It is important to note that the Internal Revenue Service has established a statute of limitations for assessing taxes.
-This includes those assessed on foreign financial assets.
+It is important to note that the IRS has established a statute of limitations for assessing taxes such as those assessed on foreign financial assets.
 For foreign financial assets that were not reported properly, the statute of limitations begins when the required information is submitted and lasts for three years.